 3. Within one month, the GDA delivers the restaurant’s report and score – now the restaurant is a Certified Member and is eligible for member benefits.

 Once a restaurant signs our Commitment Form, restaurants undergo the GDA’s certification audit.
 The GDA serves as a 3rd party-certifying agent and conducts a thorough, on-site investigation and consultation.

-Because sustainability is an ongoing journey, we meet business owners where they are if they’re just starting out – and we also recognize leaders for their outstanding achievements.
+Because sustainability is an ongoing journey, we meet business owners where they are – helping to guide them along on the path to environmental responsibility.

 Audit scores are reflected in a Member’s star rating: